MathFreitas/naruto-quotes-server/readme.md

-Naruto Quotes Api
+One Piece Quotes Api
 ====================
-Simple app to generate random Naruto quotes using Python and Flask
+Simple app to generate random One Piece quotes using Python and Flask

 # Running locally
 With Python and Pip installed, install the dependencies with: